shelloftrades/demo-springboot-postgres/README.md

 # demo-springboot-postgres
-Project created based from taking a crash course for Spring Boot with Java and Postgres DB
+Project created by taking a crash course on Spring Boot with Java and Postgres DB.